ofisc/ofisc.co.uk/src/schedule/2022-05-07-spin-spiral-jump.md

 title: "Spin Spiral Jump"
 ---

+A Spin Spiral Jump event is taking place at 4pm on 07 May 2022 at the Oxford Ice Rink.

-Music is random set by the rink.
+Music is random set by the team.

 Entry is for anyone over Bronze who has lessons with an Oxford coach.

+Contact your coach for entry forms.

+Entires close on 30 April 2022.

-Contact your coach for entry forms then the instructors help them enter and payment is made with entry form to Nikita I think.
+Payment is made with entry form to your coach.